Online Permaculture Design Course

-From the 2017 Permaculture Design Course and Appropriate Technology Course
+FEATURING 177 HOURs OF VIDEO!
+From our Permaculture Design Course and Appropriate Technology Course

-With so much information about Permaculture available today along with many PDC Online Courses, it can be overwhelming to know where to begin.
+With so much information about Permaculture available today along with many PDC Online Courses, it can be overwhelming to know where to start.

-Now, with the 2017 Permaculture Design and Appropriate Technology course, you can benefit from 177 hours of expert instruction from permaculture leaders from across the globe to learn about Permaculture Design Online.
+Now, with our Permaculture Design and Appropriate Technology course, you can benefit from 177 hours of expert instruction from permaculture leaders from across the globe to learn about Permaculture Design Online.

 You’ll get the SAME EXACT lessons from the in-person courses, but without the cost or time commitment.